tshepang/blog/content/Antichrist (2009).md

 A couple is going through a period of immense pain in their life, triggered by the death of their toddler.
-A lot of the imagery is horrid and bizarre (e.g. there\'s an animal walking around with a stillborn still attached to pussy), and the movie itself is rather dreamlike, with the director exercising high levels of freedom.
+A lot of the imagery is horrid and bizarre (e.g. there's an animal walking around with a stillborn still attached to pussy), and the movie itself is rather dreamlike, with the director exercising high levels of freedom.